Sliding Barn Door Garage Doors

 Photo of a sliding barn door garage door by mriggen/Flickr.

-A sliding barn door garage door can be easily installed to change the look and feel of a garage or take advantage of the design of sliding doors, although there are some things to think about before making the switch.
-This door style, for example, can tend to admit more cold air, snow, and rain if it’s not installed well, and it can stick or freeze at the bottom if not well maintained.
-Before putting in a sliding barn door garage door, it’s also important to prepare the site well.
+A sliding barn door garage door can be easily installed to change the look and feel of a garage or take advantage of the design of sliding doors.
+However, you'll want to consider a few factors before making the switch.
+This door style, for example, tends to admit more cold air, snow, and rain if it’s not installed properly, and can stick or freeze at the bottom if not well maintained.
+Before you put in a sliding barn door garage door, it’s also important to prepare the site.

-Traditional sliding barn doors use a design featuring a large door on a slider, allowing users to push the door along the side of the barn to allow animals and vehicles to pass through the opening; in some cases, a smaller door is cut into the larger one so people can go in and out of the barn without opening the sliding door.
+Traditional sliding barn door design features a large door on a slider, which is pushed along the side of the barn to allow animals and vehicles to pass through the opening; in some cases, a smaller door is cut into the larger one so people can go in and out of the barn without opening the sliding door.
 Sliding doors offer lots of flexibility for ventilation in addition to ample room for high clearance, and they don’t take up very much room when they open and close.
 As long as the sides of the building are kept clear, the door can open.

 Several different sliding barn door garage door designs are available.
 One is the classic single sliding door, and it’s also possible to find biparting doors.
 Another option is bypassing doors, and some fold; while this isn’t strictly a sliding design, they’re intended to look like traditional sliding doors, and thus some manufacturers include them in their lineup.

-One of the most common reasons to choose a sliding barn door garage door is aesthetics.
-These doors tend to look more attractive than other garage door designs, a concern when a building will be readily visible.
-The doors can mesh well with Craftsman and other traditional building styles to discreetly provide an entrance to a garage or workshop space without creating a visual clash with the rest of a structure or other buildings on a property.
+One of the most popular reasons to choose a sliding barn door garage door is aesthetics, a concern when a building will be readily visible.
+The doors can mesh well with Craftsman and other traditional building styles to discreetly provide an entrance to a garage or workshop space which won't clash visually with your home.
 The space-saving advantages can also be good in an environment where there are limited options for fold-out or rolling doors.

 s.e. smith writes for Networx.com.